-JERRY PRICE, MIT 1995, teaches social studies at Yelm High School.
-He was named the 2011 Secondary Teacher of the Year for Yelm Community Schools.
+JERRY PRICE, MIT 1995, teaches Social Studies at Yelm H.S. and was named the 2011 Secondary Teacher of the Year for that district.
 Jerry was selected for going "above and beyond" to contribute toward the mission and vision of the district in serving students.

-ARMIN ANTONIO, MiT 2002, was named 2011 Teacher of the Year for Baker Middle School in Tacoma, where he teaches science.
+ARMIN ANTONIO, MIT 2002, was named 2011 Teacher of the Year for Baker Middle School in Tacoma, where he teaches science.

-CECILY SCHMIDT, MiT 2004, won the 2011 K-12 Distinguished Educator of the Year from The Evergreen State College.
-Cecily was nominated by her Dean of Students at Capital High School in Olympia where she
+CECILY SCHMIDT, MIT 2004, won the first K-12 Distinguished Educator of the Year from The Evergreen State College in 2011.
+Nominated by her Dean of Students, she teaches art at Olympia's Capital High.